Lipen/discrete-math-course/typst/lec-logic.typ

 ]

 #Block(color: yellow)[
-  *Classical proofs* (using RAA or LEM) correspond to programs with _control operators_ (like exceptions or continuations).
-This is Curry--Howard for classical logic!
+  *Classical proofs* (using RAA or LEM) correspond to programs with _control operators_ like `call/cc` (call-with-current-continuation) or exceptions.
+The continuation captures "what happens next" --- exactly like assuming a negation in RAA!
 ]

 == Proof Assistants and Type Theory